 An episode that aired December 7th 1967 shows the view down Vallejo Street on Telegraph Hill.
 I was up on Telegraph Hill at this spot last June and got a reasonable comparison to the TV shot when I was working on another post, although a tree blocks a lot of the old view now.
 That looks like a Coca Cola sign on the doorway of the building on the corner of Vallejo and Montgomery Streets in the TV shot.
 There may have been a grocery store there back then.

 A view from an early episode looking down Nob Hill along California Street in 1967: There’s no Bank of America Building yet, and you can see the Fairmont Hotel’s Tonga Room on the left and the old Crest Garage building on the corner of Powell and California Streets on the right.
-The Crest Garage building was still around when I did this then and now in 2017.
+The Crest Garage building was still around when I took this picture in 2017.

 In an episode that aired November 30th 1967, Ironside’s team is trying to break up a stolen car ring operating out of San Francisco.
 Here, he reviews a map of San Francisco with Eve and refers to the red dots on the map as to where cars were stolen in San Francisco in the past six months.
 That may be less than the amount of cars stolen in San Francisco in one week nowadays.